nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Entering <code>save</code> saves the changes you have made into storage.

-Suppose you want to save your changes after changing the name of the fosterer,.
+Suppose you want to save your changes after changing the name of the fosterer.

 <div style="text-align: center">
 <img src="images/screenshots/SaveCommandBefore.png" class="center"/>